drogo1000/Food-Data/migrations.md

 Migrations are files denoting the changes made since the last recorded migration.
 These migration files can be used to understand what data needs to be acted on.

+A property of these files are that they can be merged to further reduce the amount of operations needed to be performed.
+An example of this being done can be seen in the [yum](https://github.com/ZURASTA/yum/blob/132cb79ab328d2e4063d581f79fde0ff4243eb02/lib/yum/migration.ex#L65-L130) library.

+## Structure

 Each resource type (ingredients, cuisines, diets, allergens, etc.) contains migration files (`[type]/__migrations__/[timestamp].yml`) which include a list of changes that were made since the previous migration.

 ### Timestamp